-School Safety Plan (School Year 2019-20)
+School Safety Plan (School Year 2020-2021)

-There were three (4) student accidents reported at our school in the 2018-19 school year.
+There were four (4) student accidents reported at our school in the 2019-2020 school year.
 Restrooms and eating facilities are cleaned daily.
-Classrooms are cleaned every third day.
+Classrooms are cleaned every third day, and due to COVID-19, sanitized twice each day in between cohort groups in the morning and afternoon, and then again after school hours.
 Any safety hazard that is reported is reviewed immediately and resolved.
 Safety plans are reviewed each fall and spring.
 Emergency plans have been developed in case a threatening situation should arise.
 A FIT report is submitted to the district office on a monthly basis.
-Please note that for 2019-2020, Folsom is undergoing modernization, and students are housed at multiple sites; each site has a vetted and approved safety plan unto itself, which Folsom Hills' teachers and students follow.
+Please note that for 2020-2021 Folsom Hills, along with all other FCUSD elementary sites is coping with new rules, regulations, and policies due to COVID-19.
+This supplement (WWSP) which Folsom Hills' teachers and students follow is a separate entity to that of our typical safety plan.

 Folsom Hills is very concerned with safety.
 Safety is addressed in a variety of methods.
 Folsom Hills has a strong and positive relationship with the Folsom Police Department.
 Our Comprehensive Safe School Plan is updated each year and is posted in a visible place in our front office.
-Our well-equipped Crisis Response Box is updated each fall and spring and is also housed in a visible place.
+Our well-equipped Crisis Response Box is updated each fall and spring and is housed in a visible place.
 Folsom Hills' Emergency Preparedness manual, which contains specific instructions to be followed in the event of a real or potential disaster, is reviewed each year.
 These manuals are posted in each classroom to ensure they are accessible by teachers and support staff, and staff is trained to implement the safety procedures.

-Date of Last Review/Update: August 21, 2019
+Date of Last Review/Update: September 1, 2020

-Date Last Reviewed with Staff: August 22, 2019 (PLC meeting led by the Safety Team)
+Date Last Reviewed with Staff: September 3, 2020 (PLC meeting led by the Safety Team)